 The nursery has made good progress since the last education inspection.
-Staff have introduced more resources that reflect cultural diversity and children are becoming familiar with different cultures through a variety of toys and the celebrations of festivals.
-The nursery has also increased their technology resources to include a science box, artefacts box and regular use of battery operated toys and the computer.
-The nursery effectively plans activities which allow children to explore and investigate and make use of the interest table which is linked to the topic.
-These have all had a positive effect on the quality of children's learning.
+They have introduced more resources that reflect cultural diversity and children are becoming familiar with different culture through a variety of toys and the celebrations of festivals.
+The nursery has also increased their technology resources to include a science box, artefacts box and regular use of battery operated toys and computer.
+The nursery effectively plan activities which allow children to explore and investigate and make use of the interest table which is linked to the topic.